Economic reform of Iraq: Effects

 Civil war or not, Iraq has an economy, and—mother of all surprises—it's doing remarkably well.
 Real estate is booming.
 Construction, retail and wholesale trade sectors are healthy, too, according to [the report].The U.S. Chamber of Commerce reports 34,000 registered companies in Iraq, up from 8,000 three years ago.
 Sales of secondhand cars, televisions and mobile phones have all risen sharply.
 Estimates vary, but one from Global Insight puts GDP growth at 17 percent last year and projects 13 percent for 2006.
 The World Bank has it lower: at 4 percent this year.
 But, given all the attention paid to deteriorating security, the startling fact is that Iraq is growing at all.

 However, other metrics demonstrated that Iraq's economy continued to struggle.
 While rising oil prices in 2005 and 2006 helped cause an uptick in Iraq's GDP, this did not translate to any meaningful increase in living standards as the oil sector accounted for only 1% of the labour force.
 Furthermore, as a result of the CPA's liberalisation the energy sector did not recover.
 Electricity production in 2006 was 15% lower than pre-invasion levels, and the failure to reconstruct Iraqi energy led to a rise in malnutrition, crude mortality rates, and a diminished access to clean water.
 In addition, the imposition of free trade resulted in the devastation of Iraq's domestic manufacturing industries.
 The CPA suspended all tariffs, import taxes, custom duties, and licensing fees resulting in a deluge of one-way trade where more competitive commodities flooded the market which destroyed what remained of Iraq's manufacturing sector.
 The resulting rise in impoverished capitalists and business owners and members of the labour force benefitted the Iraqi insurgency as they gained access to new recruits and sources of funding.

 The effects of liberalisation of security also had harmful effects to Iraq.
 Order 27 created a "mercenary market" in Iraq.
-Jobs that would otherwise have been carried out by the army or the police were instead done by private contractors of either Iraqi or non-Iraqi origin who had the same privileges as military and police officers without any amount of accountability.
+Jobs that would otherwise have been carried out by the military or the police were instead done by private contractors of either Iraqi or non-Iraqi origin who had the same privileges as military and police officers without any amount of accountability.
 As a result, Iraq ended up losing its "monopoly on violence" to private contractors with approximately 100,000 mercenaries being employed in Iraq following the issuing of Order 27, many of whom engaged in acts of torture, abuse, and killings.

 Between 100000 oilbbl/d and 300000 oilbbl/d of Iraq's declared oil production over the past four years could have been siphoned off through corruption or smuggling, according to a US Study from May 12, 2007.